The AALLYN Ethos

 The Role Family Plays in Shaping the Values Behind AALLYN

-Growing up I watched both my parents live by their values, not by appearances.
-As immigrants finding their footing in America, they had little time to focus on vacations, luxury, or what things looked like from the outside.
+Growing up, I watched both my parents live by their values, not by appearances.
+As immigrants finding their footing in America, they had little time or resources to focus on vacations, luxury, or what things looked like from the outside.
 Instead, their choices were grounded in what mattered most to them and their sustainable longevity as a family and that clarity helped shape me and taught me not to chase things for how they look, but to ask myself what it was all really for.
 Funny enough this realization didn’t hit me until my 30s, but when it did, it hit me hard.
 And I have been implementing that life lesson into my path ever since.

 My Relationship with Money and How It Has Evolved